-Bending moments of My over the segments are to be investigated for each stage of the construction process.
-A summary of results on each results plot also allows a comparison of maximum displacements for each stage.
+Bending moments of M_y over the segments are to be investigated for each stage of the construction process.
+A summary of results on each results plot allows a comparison of maximum displacements for each stage.

 In the following images the tendon profile visualisations are not shown.
-They can be turned off by editing the tendon profile properties of the Utilities layer in the Layers Treeview.
+They can be turned off by clicking on the button.